11 Data Science

 by Jeffrey B. Arnold

 Solutions for the hadley and Grolemund R4Ds book

 This book is about the fundamentals of R programming.
 You will get started with the basics of the language, learn how to manipulate datasets, how to write functions, and how to debug and optimize code.
 With the fundamentals provided in this book, you will have a solid foundation on which to build your data science toolbox.

 by Roger D. Peng, Elizabeth Matsui

 A Guide for Anyone Who Works with Data

 This book describes the process of analyzing data.
 The authors have extensive experience both managing data analysts and conducting their own data analyses, and this book is a distillation of their experience in a format that is applicable to both practitioners and managers in data science.
-Printed copies are available through Lulu.

-8.11 The Elements of Data Analytic Style
+11.26 The Elements of Data Analytic Style

 Data analysis is at least as much art as it is science.
 This book is focused on the details of data analysis that sometimes fall through the cracks in traditional statistics classes and textbooks.
 It is based in part on the authors blog posts, lecture materials, and tutorials.